p-rivero/DiscordAudioStream/README.md

 ## Does it only work for Discord?

-Not at all, you can use this utility with any video conferencing software that allows screen-sharing of a specific window.
+Not at all, you can use this utility with any video conferencing software that allows screen-sharing a specific window.

 However, keep in mind that this utility has been built and tested only for Discord, so some of the steps below will be different and you may encounter errors.